cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

-The constraints tab allows the administrator to set complex rules for the sets of services that are installed on a cluster.
-'Must coexist' is often used to identify service dependencies.
-For example, a Hadoop data node service depends on Yarn Node Manager and thus must coexist.
-On the other hand, 'Can't coexist' pertains to services that need to be mutually exclusive.
-An example of this is that HDFS namenode and datanode services cannot both be installed on the same node.
+The constraints tab allows the administrator to set rules for the sets of services that are installed on a cluster.
+'Must coexist' is used to specify services that must be placed together on the same node.
+For example, in a hadoop cluster, you generally want datanodes, regionservers, and nodemanagers to all be placed together, so to specify that you would put all 3 services in the same must coexist constraint.
+Must coexist constraints are not transitive.
+If there is one constraint saying serviceA must coexist with serviceB, and another constraint saying serviceB must coexist with serviceC, this does NOT mean that serviceA must coexist with serviceC.
+Loom was designed this way to prevent unintended links between services, especially as the number of must coexist constraints increase.
+If a must coexist rule contains a service that is not on the cluster, it is shrunk to ignore the service that is not on the cluster.
+For example, your template may be compatible with datanodes, nodemanagers, and regionservers.
+However, by default you only put datanodes and nodemanagers on the cluster.
+A constraint stating that datanodes, nodemanagers, and regionservers must coexist on the same node will get transformed into a constraint that just says datanodes and nodemanagers must coexist on the same node.

+The other type of layout constraint are cant coexist constraints, which are also given as an array of arrays.
+Each inner array is a set of services that cannot all coexist together on the same node.
+For example, in a hadoop cluster, you generally do not want your namenode to be on the same node as a datanode.
+Specifying more than 2 services in a cant coexist rule means the entire set cannot exist on the same node.
+For example, if there is a constraint that serviceA, serviceB, and serviceC cant coexist, serviceA and serviceB can still coexist on the same node.
+Though supported, this can be confusing so best practice is to keep cant coexist constraints binary.
+Anything not mentioned in the must or cant coexist constraints are allowed.

 .. figure:: catalog-screenshot-5.png
     :align: center